 [Infographic] An In Vitro Fertilization Timeline

 If you're considering IVF as your fertility treatment procedure, you may have felt the ups and downs that often come with an infertility journey.
-But now, you're ready for a positive, supportive outlook from a team who guides hopeful parents through IVF every day.
+But now, you're ready for a positive, supportive outlook from a team that guides hopeful parents through IVF every day.

-As you're researching the tips, timelines, and the stories of women who came before you, we hope this post is a reassuring and realistic resource for you!
+As you're researching the tips, timelines, and stories of women who came before you, we hope this post is a reassuring and realistic resource for you!

 First Things First: Consultation and Testing

 Expert fertility teams know that the first, most crucial step in any approach to helping you have a healthy pregnancy is to get an accurate picture of your current fertility struggles.